Job-Scheduling Games with Time-Dependent Processing Times: Equilibrium Inefficiency

 Given that no job is longer in $\sigma^*$, any job is either shorter in $\sigma^*$ and therefore belongs to $D$, or has the same length in both schedules, and w.l.o.g., has a fixed length and belongs to $F$.
-Note that if $a_i>0$ and $t_i(\sigma)=t_i(\sigma^*)=x$ then job $i$ can be replaced by a job $i'$ whose length function is $p_i(t)=x$ (and $a_i=0$). \end{proof} \begin{observation} In the game $G$, w.l.o.g., for every job $u_i\in D$, it holds that $a_i=1$. \end{observation}
+Note that if $a_i>0$ and $t_i(\sigma)=t_i(\sigma^*)=x$ (possibly $x=\tau_i$) then job $i$ can be replaced by a job $i'$ whose length function is $p_i(t)=x$ (and $a_i=0$).
+Again, this modification does not hurt $OPT$ and does not affect the outcome of LS. \end{proof}

+\begin{observation} In the game $G$, w.l.o.g., for every job $u_i\in D$, it holds that $a_i=1$. \end{observation}